myarik/django-rest-elasticsearch/README.md

         index = 'blog'
 ```

-Create the mappings in Elasticsearch
+After, create the mappings in Elasticsearch

     BlogIndex.init()

-Let's create a view.
+Finally, create a view.
 The view provides search by a word in a title and filtering by tags.
 ```python
 from rest_framework_elasticsearch import es_views, es_pagination, es_filters